 As Housemaster of Farwell, Mr Jonathan Fry (pictured left) has plenty of experience of working with both boarding and day boys.
 Mr Fry also teaches Economics and Business Studies, and his interest in pastoral care and student achievement is often at the forefront of his teaching.
 A committed Catholic, he enjoys spending time with his family: Rose, his wife, and his two children Grace (17) and Jack (14).
 He is a keen sportsman, having played competitive club hockey and cricket for many years.
 In addition he loves Arsenal FC, tennis, table tennis, ultimate frisbee and singing.

 Farwell’s House Chaplain is Fr Peter and he plays an important role in the spiritual development of the boys.
-A very experienced tutor team of Mrs Caroline Burton (Deputy Head of House, Y12), Mr Dominic Marshall (Y12), Mr Kevan Goddard (Y11), Mr Paul Ambridge (Y10), Dr Peter Scott (Y10), Mr Andrew Oxley (Y9) and Mr Luis Javier Valero Corpas (Y9) also help provide the high level of pastoral care that is synonymous with Farwell House.
+A very experienced tutor team of Mrs Caroline Burton (Deputy Head of House), Mr Paul Ambridge (Year 11), Dr Peter Scott (Year 11), Mrs Andi Kirpalani (Year 10) and Mr Daniel Collins (Year 10) also help provide the high level of pastoral care that is synonymous with Farwell House.